ardatan/graphql-mesh/website/docs/handlers/graphql.md

 sidebar_label: GraphQL
 ---

-This handler allow you to load remote GraphQL schemas and use it with schema-stitching, based on `graphql-tools-fork`.
+This handler allows you to load remote GraphQL schemas and use it with schema-stitching, based on `graphql-tools-fork`.

 To get started, install the handler library from NPM: